A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Introduction

-In Section $3$ we use the theory of framed links in $S^3$, tangle diagrams and ribbon graphs as in \autocite[Section 4]{ReshTur2} and \autocite[Appendix]{kmtorusbundle} to describe an algorithm which gives framed link diagrams of mapping tori and Heegaard splittings.
-For all these framed links, fiber surfaces for the mapping tori (resp.
+In Section \ref{surgery_diagram_construction_section} we use framed links in $S^3$ and ribbon graphs to describe an algorithm that gives framed link diagrams of mapping tori and Heegaard splittings.
+This uses the $3$--manifold constructions in \autocite[Section 4]{ReshTur2}, and generalises the constructions in \autocite[Appendix]{kmtorusbundle} to higher genus.
+For all framed links obtained from our algorithm, fiber surfaces for the mapping tori (resp.
 Heegaard surfaces for the Heegaard splittings) lie in these surgery diagrams as the standard embedding of a surface into $S^3$.
+See Construction \ref{constr_1} for a summary of the algorithm.